 The animation and VFX industry faces significant challenges, ranging from increasing render times and razor-thin budgets to hardware limitations of on-prem capacity.
 Dealing with these issues can be particularly daunting for smaller facilities lacking the financial and personnel resources to invest in expensive on-premises infrastructure.

 AWS offers multiple solutions to help address these challenges, including scalable compute, storage, and batch processing services to help facilities address their rendering requirements in an efficient and cost-effective manner.
 Leveraging these services allows creative studios to meet demands while also reducing costs and accelerating time to market.
-Below are the most common AWS services used by the VFX industry and the recommended setup to deploy a virtual workstation in a hybrid cloud environment optimized for VFX workflows.
+Below are the most common AWS services used by the VFX industry and the recommended setup to deploy a virtual workstation in a hybrid cloud environment optimized for animation and VFX workflows.

 Amazon EC2 forms the backbone of the AWS compute services and is widely used in the VFX industry for rendering and simulation.
 EC2 allows users to launch virtual machines (called instances) in the cloud and choose from a wide variety of instance types, each optimized for different workloads and use cases.
 Users can also configure and customize these instances as needed, such as by selecting the operating system and software to be installed, as well as the amount of storage and network capacity.